030/yaam/README.md

 [GoDoc]: https://godoc.org/github.com/030/yaam
 [GoDoc Widget]: https://godoc.org/github.com/030/yaam?status.svg

+Although there are many artifact managers, like Artifactory, Nexus3 and Verdaccio, they are either monoliths, consume a lot of resources (memory and CPU), lack Infrastructure as Code (IaC) or do not support all kind of artifact types.
 Yet Another Artifact Manager (YAAM):

-* an artifact manager like Artifactory or Nexus3.
+* is an artifact manager like Artifactory, Nexus3 or Verdaccio.
+* enforces IaC.
-* without UI.
+* has no UI.
-* lower CPU and Memory usage.
-* supports Maven artifact publication and 3rdparty repository caching.
+* does not have a database.
+* scales horizontally.
+* supports downloading and publication of Generic, Maven and NPM artefacts, preserves NPM and Maven packages from public repositories and unifies Maven repositories.

 ## Usage